wasim-ullah/wasim-blog/content/blog/course.md

 - Started out as social media strategist, promoted to lead the entire digital media workload.<br>

 ##Your Eligibility
-You are eligible if you can spend 3 hours per week, at the randomly announced days, and are committed to learn also by respecting time.Due to my tight schedule I have to announce different days.
+You are eligible if you can spend <b>3 hours per week</b>, at the randomly announced days, and are committed to learn also by respecting time.Due to my tight schedule I have to announce different days.
 Although, you can still get notes from fellow participants.<br>

 ##The Dates & Duration
 The dates to start this course shall be announced later, though your emails or WhatsApp numbers.
 And this course shall finish in nine months.<br>